tungtose/sickle_ui/README.md

 > In case the `ComponentThemePlugin` was not used, theme processing can be manually triggered by calling
 > `commands.entity(entity).refresh_theme::<C>();`.

+> [!TIP]
+> `ComponentThemePlugin` can be set to be a "custom" theme.
+This simply means that the processing will
+> take place in a system set called `CustomThemeUpdate`.
+This set is scheduled between `ThemeUpdate` and
+> `DynamicStyleUpdate` and lets developers alter or use the outcome of regular theming steps.

 ### Can I use CSS?